-We are looking to recruit ambitious and motivated graduates to address this ground-breaking research for fabrication and functionalisation of next generation oral delivery systems for proteins.
+We are looking to recruit ambitious and motivated graduates with pharmaceutical or engineering background who are interested in carrying out ground-breaking research for fabrication and functionalisation of next-generation drug delivery systems for proteins.

-Dr Alhnan has a leading expertise in pharmaceutical additive manufacturing https://kclpure.kcl.ac.uk/portal/alhnan.html https://scholar.google.com/citations?user=boaKXLsAAAAJ&hl=en
+Dr Alhnan has a world-leading expertise in pharmaceutical additive manufacturing https://kclpure.kcl.ac.uk/portal/alhnan.html https://scholar.google.com/citations?user=boaKXLsAAAAJ&hl=en

-Informal enquiries should be directed to Dr Mohamed A Alhnan:
+Informal enquiries with CV are welcome to be sent to Dr Mohamed A Alhnan: